nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 To install it, run the command `pip install pyinstaller` in command prompt.

 ### Packaging our code with pyinstaller command
-* Go to the folder in which our python script is located
+* Go to the folder in which our desired python script is located
 * Right click and select 'open command window here'
 * In command prompt type `pyinstaller index.py`.
 Here `index.py` is the python code entry point.
 You can replace `index.py` with your filename
 * pyinstaller now creates a packaged folder of the python script inside `dist` folder.
 Since our python file is `index.py`, you should see a folder named `index` with a file `index.exe` inside it.